fyngyrz/NWS-Temperature/README.md

 ## Limits

 The NWS identifies the software that I'm getting the temperature from
-\(`getprod.php`\) as "for the whole western region", which I am inclined to read as "is not for areas _not_ in the "western region."
+\(`getprod.php`\) as "for the whole western region", which I am inclined to \(wholly incorrectly, as it turns out\) read as "is not for areas _not_ in the "western region."
+Which in turn you might be inclined to view as disappointing if, for instance, you live on the east coast and really don't care what the weather is in, oh, I don't know, Tempe Arizona, which I am reasonably sure is somewhere out west, perhaps near Japan.

-Well hey, why be consistent?
+Well hey, why should they be consistent?
 It only scares the cats.
 However, as cats have been known on occasion to be scared of nothing, I tried New York City \(xxxMTRjfk\) and Miami Florida \(xxxMTRmia\), and both of those worked fine.
 As does Los Angeles \(xxxMTRlax\) So I don't